Adventures

-4 Ways to Navigate Your Midlife Crisis: Choose Your Path
+Your Midlife Crisis: Choose Your Own Path

-Every midlife crisis is unique, and there's no one-size-fits-all solution.
-Not everyone wants a red convertible, to run a marathon or get Botox.
-We've identified four distinct adventurer types.
+Every midlife crisis is unique—there's no one-size-fits-all solution.
+Not everyone wants a red convertible, to run a marathon, or to get Botox.

-Mild, Wild, Recovery and Reinvention
+MildWild, Recovery and Reinvention

 Best for: Those seeking gradual, measured change while maintaining stability.
 AKA Baby steps